unstoppabledomains/docs/src/README.md

 Unstoppable Domains is a San Francisco-based company building blockchain-based domains.
 These domains replace cryptocurrency addresses with human-readable names and are powered by the Ethereum and Zilliqa blockchains.

 Unstoppable Domains are decentralized.
 This makes them, in a word, unstoppable.
-Once a user purchases a domain, they have absolute control over that domain.
-Domains can be transferred, updated, and linked to other services completely without Unstoppable Domains' involvement.
+Once a user claims a domain to a wallet, they have absolute control over that domain.
+Domains can be transferred, updated, and linked to other services without any involvement from Unstoppable Domains.
 Unstoppable Domains cannot deactivate, change, or transfer a domain's records without a user's permission.

-This approach stands in stark contrast to traditional domain systems where takedowns and seizures are a fact of life.
-This is a bold approach, but we believe complete decentralization is the only way to guarantee censorship resistance, irrevocable access, and permanent ownership for our users.

 See the [Architecture overview](domain-registry-essentials/architecture-overview.md) for more detail on our Crypto and Zilliqa Name Services (CNS and ZNS, respectively).